 How ALTO Can Help

 ALTO provides an App for incident reporting and its teams partner with Asset Protection internal teams to support their efforts with store management to help address external theft and bridge communication gaps.
-ALTO reinforces the importance of incident reporting and encourages store management to play an active role in supporting their ORC teams so that they can do their jobs effectively by tying the data together, identifying specific theft patterns and criminals, and closing the loop on retail crime and increasing in-store safety.
+ALTO reinforces the importance of incident reporting and encourages store management to play an active role in supporting their AP/LP teams so that they can do their jobs effectively by tying the data together, identifying specific theft patterns and criminals, and closing the loop on retail crime and increasing in-store safety.